Posted August 27, 2014Tweet

 How many days does it take to get a mortgage approved?
 Fewer than it used to.

 As mortgage rates have dropped this year, so have mortgage processing times.
-Data from mortgage software firm Ellie Mae shows that lenders needed 40 days, on average, to close an May home purchase.
+Data from Ellie Mae shows that U.S. lenders now need just 38 days, on average, to close on a home purchase.

 It's a noteworthy stat for today's U.S. home buyers.
 Mortgage rate locks of 46 days or longer incur higher costs.